tfeutren/GNS-3-TP/README.md

 * We can see our files gns3 about **network configuration**.

 ## Project-files :runner:
-* Just some files about operations from the gns3 file
+* Some files about operations from the gns3 file
+* in *dynamips* we have the different files, these files are modified by our python program